Mickey Joe Harte: Career

+audience of 60 friends and family on a boat on the river Liffey, Dublin.
+He also played surprise set for close fans such as Robert Smith in a local Dublin nightclub in late 2016.

 Mickey recorded some new material in Bedburg (Germany) which will hopefully released in Autumn 2016.
 In September he opened up the "12.
 Musikmeile Bedburg" as support act for singer-songwriter Milow (30,000 people attending the festival).

 Mickey's single "For the Broken Hearted" was released on 5 October 2017.
 The song was recorded in Bedburg, Germany and produced by Dieter Kirchenbauer.

 In late 2024, Harte was confirmed as a contestant in the upcoming eight series of the Irish dancing show Dancing with the Stars, which began airing in January 2025.
 He danced with new professional dancer Daniela Roze.
 Harte and Roze were eliminated first in the third week of the programme.

 Personal life

 Harte is married to Louise Harte.
 The couple have four children: Kayleigh, Kyle, Percy and Cristian.